 this.engine = new Engine(theNewParameter).

-Engine constructor parameters when we first wrote
+Engine constructor parameters weren't even a consideration when you first wrote

-But we'll have to start caring because
+But you'll have to start caring because

 when the definition of

-Engine changes, our
+Engine changes, the

 Car class must change.